Bricktech2000/Notes/notes/improved-expression-evaluation.md

 $\int f \to \varnothing$

-in a [[proof]], equalities must be linked together through the intended implications (see [[boolean-operator]]). this means that multiplying or dividing an equality by an expresion that could be $0$ or raising it to some power could require additional restrictions.
+in a [[proof]], equalities must be linked together through the intended implications, see [[boolean-algebra]]. this means that multiplying or dividing an equality by an expresion that could be $0$ or raising it to some power could require additional restrictions.

 if the result of an expression is _undefined_, then the expression must be rearranged first in order to avoid the undefined value. note that some expressions (such as $-0$) cannot be computed without proper context, leaving them undefined.